What Size Kayak Do I Need For My Height- Matching Your Height With The Perfect Kayak Size

 Over 6’0” Tall

-If you are over 6 feet tall, then look for a longer boat that has additional room back by the seating area.
-You should also go up to 14 or 15 feet in length depending on what kind of conditions you plan on paddling in; wider boats help track better in breaking waves but can feel a little sluggish so at least consider having one of each style unless cost becomes prohibitive!
-Look for adjustable foot pegs so that your legs can be comfortable when sitting down as well as use the thigh braces when leaning forward during turns.
+If you are over 6 feet tall, look for a longer boat with additional room back by the seating area.
+You should also go up to 14 or 15 feet in length depending on what kind of conditions you plan on paddling in; wider boats help track better in breaking waves but can feel a little sluggish, so at least consider having one of each style unless cost becomes prohibitive!
+Look for adjustable foot pegs so that your legs can be comfortable when sitting down, and use the thigh braces when leaning forward during turns.

 Types of Kayaks and Their Dimensions: